-All securities purchased, such as FNMA, FHLMC, and FHLB issues have an implied credit rating of AAA or they have been collateralized to AAA.
-This includes the guaranteed investment contracts.
+All debt securities purchased, such as FNMA, FHLMC, and FHLB issues have an implied credit rating of AAA or they have been collateralized to AAA.
+The guaranteed investment contracts themselves are not rated.
+Further, the certificates of deposits and money market funds are not rated.

-The general bond resolution limits the Authority to investing in securities that are rated in the three highest rating categories as defined by Standards & Poor and Moody's.
+The general bond resolution limits the Authority to investing in securities that are rated in the three highest rating categories as defined by S&P and Moody's.